 Clients will continue to expect continual improvements in the delivery of core custody capabilities and will derive additional benefit from optional services that support their strategic goals.
 There remains scope for custodians to enhance and unbundle their service proposition in relation to settlement, corporate actions, tax and reporting services to customize the client experience.
 These services are likely to involve a combination of the following components:

 Self-service tools: Custodians must improve how they provide information, intelligence and insight via the most convenient and timely channels, supporting long-term asset and business growth.

 As processing times shorten and asset mobility increases, institutional clients will require bespoke tools and services that provide greater visibility and transparency across the entire post-trade value chain on a timely and responsive basis.
 Increasingly, firms are looking to consume custody and related services on a self-service basis with the ability to integrate it within their own systems.

-Data: By combining data on their own platforms with the data and applications of new partners and third parties, custodians can provide clients with deeper insights that result in operational efficiency and strategic advantage.
+Data: By combining data on their own platforms with the data and applications of new partners and third-party providers, custodians can provide clients with deeper insights that result in operational efficiency and strategic advantage.

 New asset classes: Custodians will play a critical part in ensuring that clients can access a broader range of assets in a secure and cost-effective manner.